singularityhub/travis-ci/README.md

  - build of associated container and
  - push to a storage endpoint

 for a reproducible build workflow.
+This branch, release/2.6, is intended for legacy versions of Singularity that built with autotools (and not GoLang).
+See the msater branch for a version that builds Singularity 3.0+.

 **Why should this be managed via Github?**